mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 ---

 Jie Cao is an Assitant Professor in the School of Computer Science at the University of Oklahoma.
 Before joining OU, he spent two years as a post-doctoral researcher at the NSF AI Institute for Student-AI Teaming ([iSAT](https://www.colorado.edu/research/ai-institute/)) at the University of Colorado Boulder, where he mainly worked with <a href="https://home.cs.colorado.edu/~martin/">James Martin</a> and <a href="https://www.colorado.edu/faculty/palmer-martha/">Martha Palmer</a>.
 He obtained his Ph.D. from the <a href="https://cs.utah.edu/">Kahlert School of Computing</a> at the <a href="https://www.utah.edu">University of Utah</a>, where he worked with <a href="https://svivek.com">Vivek Srikumar</a>.
-Previously, he completed his M.S. and B.S. in Computer Science from Huazhong University of Science of Technology in China, and he has also worked/interned in industrial companies including Alibaba, Baidu, WeChat, and Amazon, etc.
+Previously, he completed his M.S. and B.S. in Computer Science from Huazhong University of Science of Technology~([HUST](https://english.hust.edu.cn/)) in China, and he has also worked/interned in industrial companies including Alibaba, Baidu, WeChat, and Amazon, etc.

 # Research Interests
 I work on **Natural Language Processing** and **Machine Learning**.
 Current interests include: